MidhunBalan/CoreJava/README.md

 Here we will look into the java.util stream which came from 1.8 version.

-`java.io streams` - related to files
+`java.io streams` - related to files and
 `java.util streams` - related to collections

 What is the difference between collection and Streams?